 About This Drug

-Trametinib is used to treat patients with malignant melanoma.
-This drug is given by mouth.
+Trametinib is used to treat cancer.
+It is given orally (by mouth).

 - High blood pressure